 University Lecturer; Honorary Consultant Urological Surgeon

 Clinically, Mr Stewart undertakes a full range of treatments for renal cancer at Addenbrooke’s Hospital, from robotic partial nephrectomy for small renal cancers to multi-speciality surgery for locally advanced disease.
-In order to make practice changing developments in this area Mr Stewart has developed a range of interlinked clinical trials and translational research which are all underpinned by clinical excellence in managing renal cancer at Addenbrooke’s Hospital.
-To deliver on the above goals, Grant coordinates the Cambridge Renal Cancer Collaboration (CamRenCan) a group of 40 clinicians, translational researchers and basic scientists across the Cambridge Biomedical Campus with a shared interest in renal cancer research.
+In order to make practice changing developments in this area Mr Stewart has developed a range of interlinked clinical trials and translational research which are all underpinned by clinical excellence in managing renal cancer at Addenbrooke’s Hospital, Cambridge.
+To deliver on the above goals, Grant coordinates the Cambridge Renal Cancer Collaboration (CamRenCan) a group of over 40 clinicians, translational researchers and basic scientists across the Cambridge Biomedical Campus with a shared interest in renal cancer research.
 His research is focussed on the key clinical questions in initially localised RCC, namely: early detection/screening, early diagnosis approaches, optimal follow-up strategies, neoadjuvant and adjuvant therapies.

 Areas of expertise